sergioarizmen/SergioNvimConfig/README.md

 - In normal mode, `<C-p>` opens the telescope finder.
 - In normal mode, `,r` opens the search for previously opened files.
+- In normal mode, `,]` opens the search for references of the word under the cursor.
+- In normal mode, `,u` opens the undo telescope tree.
 - In normal mode, `,gr` opens the search for text within files.
 - In normal mode, `,fj` opens the search for previously opened help tags.
 - In normal mode, `?` opens the key maps display window.